django-cms/docs/docs/explanation/publishing.rst

     a new draft is created based on a published page and the published page stays unchanged.
   * **unpublished**: This is a version which was published at one time but now is not visible to the public any more.
 There can be many unpublished versions.
-  * **archived**: This is a version which has not been published and also is visible to the public any more.
-It might represent a state of the page which can be used in later work (by reverting it to a draft state).
+  * **archived**: This is a version which has not been published and therefore has never been visible to the public.
+It represents a state which is intended to be used for later work (by reverting it to a draft state).

 Each new draft version will generate a new version number.